algosphere-ai/algosphere-framework/README.md

 - Configure agent details in `app/agent/details.js`
 - Add your agent's logo to `app/agent/logo.png`
 - Ensure your Solana private keypair is set in `.env`
+- Make sure you have enough funds in your solana wallet to cover transaction fees and initial buy fees.
+(5-10$ approx)

 ### 2. Query AI Agents
 Interact with deployed agents using natural language queries: